piotrkabacinski/wasm-experiments/README.md

-# Hello, WASM! 👋
+# Hello, wasm! 👋

 My humble test projects using [Web Assembly](https://webassembly.org/).

 ## 🐙 Setup

-Output WASM files are included in the repository.
+Output wasm files are included in the repository.
 If you would like to play with source C/C++ files you need to install [Emscripten](https://emscripten.org/) complier first.

 For more details, go to [Emscripten docs](https://emscripten.org/docs/getting_started/downloads.html).